umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 ### TextControls

 The text controls controller provides simple save, edit, delete functions for editing annotation bodies.
 It does not provide the UI elements.
 Those will be configured elsewhere based on information passed in from the PHP code.
-Instead, it ties into the elements and exposes a set of stateful events: edit, save, cancel, and delete.
+Instead, it ties into the elements and exposes a set of stateful
+events: edit, save, cancel, and delete.

 When in editing mode, only save and cancel are shown and will fire.
 When not in editing mode, only edit and delete are shown and will fire.

-    MITHgrid.defaults "OAC.Client.StreamingVideo.Drupal.TextControls",
+    Drupal.defaults "TextControls",
       selectors:
         'edit': '.edit'
         'save': '.save'